yichousun/Winter2021_CS249_GNN/Paper_Presentation/Graph_Synthesis/GRAPHAF/Quiz.md

 False

-SC: Why GraphAF training efficient?
+SC: Why is GRAPHAF training efficient?

 a) The Jacobian of the inverse of normalizing flow is sparse

-b) GraphAF utilizes transformers for graph generation which is more parallelizable than RNNs
+b) GRAPHAF utilizes transformers for graph generation which is more parallelizable than RNNs

 c) Iterations of the graph generation can be trained independently because masking satisfies the autoregressive property

-SC: How does GraphAF handle valency constraints in the generation process?
+SC: How does GRAPHAF handle valency constraints in the generation process?

-a) Use the constraiant as a term in the loss function and optimize using gradient descent
+a) Use the constraint as a term in the loss function and optimize using gradient descent

 b) At every step in sequential generation, check if the newly generated molecule obeys the valency constraint